ccao-data/model-res-avm/README.md

 [contact our office](https://www.cookcountyassessor.com/contact) to file a property characteristic appeal.

-##### Non-Arms-Length Sales
+##### Non-Arms-Length/Non-Market Sales

 It is difficult for our office to determine whether or not any given property sale is [arms-length](https://www.investopedia.com/terms/a/armslength.asp).
-Non-arms-length sales, such as selling your home to a family member at a discount, can bias the model and result in larger assessment errors.
-We do our best to [remove non-arms-length sales](#representativeness), but it’s nearly impossible to know for certain that every transaction is valid.
+Non-arms-length and non-market sales, such as selling your home to a family member at a discount, can bias the model and result in larger assessment errors.
+We do our best to [remove such sales](#representativeness), but it’s nearly impossible to know for certain that every transaction is valid.

 ##### Incentives Not to Disclose Accurate Information